FractalBlocks/Fractal/DEVELOPMENT.md

 There are TODOs for short term:

+- Example of a testForm
+- Improve test suite
 - Example of RTC in Fractal
 - Split patch and diff in Snabbdom
 - Porting all the drivers and task handlers from fractal.js to handlers in Fractal